Stability conditions and quantum dilogarithm identities for Dynkin quivers: Connectedness of

 We give another proof of the connectedness of the exchange graph for $\D(Q)$, which was a result of Keller-Vossieck \cite{KV}.

-We say an indecomposable object $L$ in a subcategory $\hua{C} \subset \hua{D}(Q)$ is \emph{leftmost} if there is no path from any other indecomposable in $\hua{C}$ to $L$, or equivalently that no predecessor of $L$ is in $\hua{C}$.
+\begin{definition} We say an indecomposable object $L$ in a subcategory $\hua{C} \subset \hua{D}(Q)$ is \emph{leftmost} if there is no path from any other indecomposable in $\hua{C}$ to $L$, or equivalently that no predecessor of $L$ is in $\hua{C}$.
 In particular, a leftmost object in a heart is simple.
 If in a simple forward tilting, the simple object is leftmost, we call it a \emph{L-tilting}.
-Similarly, an indecomposable object $R$ is \emph{rightmost} if there is no path from any other indecomposable to $L$.
+Similarly, an indecomposable object $R$ is \emph{rightmost} if there is no path from $R$ to any other indecomposable in $\hua{C}$. \end{definition}

 \begin{lemma} Let $S$ be leftmost in $\h$ and $\h^\sharp=\tilt{\h}{\sharp}{S}$.
 We have \numbers \item $\big( \Ind \h \setminus \{S\}\big) \subset \h^\sharp$. \item Follow the notation of \cite[Proposition~3.3]{Q}.
 If $m>1$, then $H_m^\hua{F}=0$. \item For any $M \in \Ind{\hua{D}(Q)}$, $\Wid{\h^\sharp}M \leq \Wid{\h}M$. \ends \end{lemma}